devisephp/documentation/source/docs/8-permissions.md

 ##<a name="implementing-on-pages" class="ia"></a>[#](#implementing-on-pages)Implementing On Pages

-To implement permissions on Devise pages you can do it by adding your permission condition (or conditions) to the before filter in the advanced settings of the page in the administration.
+To implement permissions on Devise pages you can do it by adding your permission condition (or conditions) to the middleware field in the advanced settings of the page in the administration.
+You mus prefix the condition with 'devise.permissions:'.
+This will use the 'devise.permissions' route middleware, and pass your condition as a parameter.
 You can also pass multiple permission conditions by separating them with a pipe.
-For example```permissionCondition1|permissionCondition2```.
+For example```devise.permissions:permissionCondition1|devise.permissions:permissionCondition2```.

 >####Note
 > * If you pass multiple conditions all conditions must be true for the user to view the page.